hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 able to pass in a blob of content to render as needed is great, but what about when there may be different areas I want unique pieces of content to end up?
 Polymer has got you covered already!

-Lets extend out template to support a header in which will leverage the ```content``` tag again with some specifics on what should show up where from the yield.
+Let's extend out template to support a header in which will leverage the ```content``` tag again with some specifics on what should show up where from the yield.

 ```html